whitesungun876/whitesungun876/README.md

 I like building AI systems that remain useful beyond the demo: grounded, testable, and observable.

 I'm completing an M.Sc. in IT & Cognition at the University of Copenhagen.
 My recent work focuses on RAG reliability, agent workflows, evaluation, guardrails, and human-centred AI.
-I'm looking for full-time **Applied AI** or **AI Solutions** roles in Denmark from September 2026.
+I'm looking for full-time **Applied AI** or **AI Solutions** roles from September 2026.

 ## Selected work